gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 - `-wb`: report the original "B" feature when an overlap is found

 {: .note }
-both **-wa** and **-wb** are used, the originals of both "A" and "B" will be reported.
+Both **-wa** and **-wb** are used, the originals features of both "A" and "B" will be reported.

-The output will contain alle the features from the first file (transcript_bins.bed).
+The output will contain all the features from the first file (transcript_bins.bed).
 If two or more Cs intersect with the same percentile, the rows (the values of percetiles) will be repeated for each cytosine.
-Percentile values that do not intersect with any cytosine will be reported as -1 or . in the columns.
+Percentile values that do not intersect with any cytosine will not be reported.

 ![intersect_output](image-23.png)